A priori error for unilateral contact problems with Lagrange multiplier and IsoGeometric Analysis: Appendix 1.

 Now, we express quantities on the contact interface $\Gamma_C$ as follows: where $C_A$, $u_A$, $\delta u_A$ and $x_A = \varphi(X_A)$ are the related reference coordinate, displacement, displacement variation and current coordinate vectors. \\

 By substituting the interpolations, the normal gap becomes:

-In the previous equation, $\zeta$ are the parametric coordinates of the generic point on $\Gamma_C$ whereas $\bar{\zeta}$ are the parametric coordinates of the corresponding projection point on the rigid body.
+In the previous equation, $\zeta$ are the parametric coordinates of the generic point on $\Gamma_C$.
 To simplify, we denote for the next of the purpose $\caD g_n[\delta u] = \delta g_n$.
 The virtual variation follows as In order to formulate the problem in matrix form, the following vectors are introduced:

 With the above notations, the virtual variation and the linearized increments can be written in matrix form as follow:

 The contact contribution of the virtual work is expressed as follows: